-The city of Pisa which can be reached from the Agriturismo I Pitti by car in about 50 minutes.
+The city of Pisa can be reached from the Agriturismo I Pitti by car in about 50 minutes.

 In 1998, near the Pisa S. Rossore station, the Italian Railways began excavations for the construction of a railway control center.
 Some wooden objects came to light immediately recognized by the archaeologists as being of extraordinary value.